AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 ## Introduction

-How can event-stream-filtering criteria and related program logic be made portable between clients and servers?
+How can criteria for filtering event streams and related program logic be made portable between clients and servers?

-By being able to transmit event-stream-filtering criteria and related program logic between clients and servers, fewer events would need be to be transmitted in event streams. interest to them.
+By being able to transmit criteria for filtering event streams and related program logic between clients and servers, fewer events would need be to be transmitted in event streams.

 ## Discussion